Arthur Machen: Spiritual

 From the beginning of his literary career, Machen espoused a mystical belief that the humdrum ordinary world hid a more mysterious and strange world beyond.
 His gothic and decadent works of the 1890s concluded that the lifting of this veil could lead to madness, sex, or death, and usually a combination of all three.
 Machen's later works became somewhat less obviously full of gothic trappings, but for him investigations into mysteries invariably resulted in life-changing transformation and sacrifice.
-Machen loved the medieval world view because he felt it manifested deep spirituality alongside a rambunctious earthiness.
+Machen loved the medieval worldview because he felt it manifested deep spirituality alongside a rambunctious earthiness.

 Machen was a great enthusiast for literature that expressed the "rapture, beauty, adoration, wonder, awe, mystery, sense of the unknown, desire for the unknown" that he summed up in the word ecstasy.
 His main passions were for writers and writing he felt achieved this, an idiosyncratic list which included the Mabinogion and other medieval romances, François Rabelais, Miguel de Cervantes, William Shakespeare, Samuel Johnson, Thomas de Quincey, Charles Dickens, Arthur Conan Doyle, Edgar Allan Poe, and Robert Louis Stevenson.
 Those writers who failed to achieve this, or far worse did not even attempt it, received short shrift from Machen.

 Machen's strong opposition to a materialistic viewpoint is obvious in many of his works, marking him as part of neo-romanticism.
 He was deeply suspicious of science, materialism, commerce, and Puritanism, all of which were anathema to Machen's conservative, bohemian, mystical, and ritualistic temperament.
 Machen's virulent satirical streak against things he disliked has been regarded as a weakness in his work, and rather dating, especially when it comes to the fore in works such as Dr Stiggins.
 Similarly, some of his propagandistic First World War stories also have little appeal to a modern audience.